The Cookie Club: Watch Mets' J.D. Davis and Dom...

 - News Article

 The Cookie Club: Watch Mets' J.D.
-Davis and Dom Smith talk big secrets with Jeff McNeil
+Davis and Dom Smith talk about their baseball heroes

-On Episode 3 of The Cookie Club with J.D.
-Davis and Dom Smith, fellow club member Jeff McNeil joins the show, and big secrets are revealed!
+On Episode 4 of The Cookie Club presented by Insomnia Cookies with J.D.
+Davis and Dom Smith, the duo talks about their baseball heroes and some of their favorite teams growing up.

 Tweets